amirbitran/MCPU/readme.txt

 		- SECONDARY_STRUCTURE_FILE is <PDB_ID>.sec_str

-- Edit temperature range if necessary
-	Set minimum temperature: backbone.c, line 14.
-	Currently set so that each processor runs a simulation at a temperature 0.1 units higher than the previous.
-	To use a different temperature range, change both backbone.c (line 27) and init.h (function SetProgramOptions, line 52).

 3. Additional parameters related to the energy function can be modified in define.h if desired, but this will require the program to be recompiled.